 - Approximately $350 settlement allowance upon local assignment

 TaLK for SUNY is a program exclusively designed for SUNY students that allow them to remain as a full-time student and utilize this opportunity to gain internship credits through the paid teaching experiences and research credits by conducting a field research on a topic of their choice on Korea.

-- Finished at least two years of undergraduate study on any campus within the SUNY system
+- Finished two years or 50 or more credits of undergraduate study by the end of Spring 2014 on any campus within the SUNY system

 - The preference will be given to those who have elementary or above level knowledge of Korean language.

-- Register 6 credits for International Internship (S/NS) and 6 credits for Research on Korea (Graded)
+- Register a total of 12 credits for International Internship (S/NS), Teaching Practicum (S/NS), Directed Reading (Graded) and Research on Korea (Graded)

-- Successfully finish the internship term as a TaLK scholar and complete the proposed research.
+- Successfully finish the internship term as a TaLK scholar and complete the proposed research and essay.